Jonathan Ive, who designed the iMac, iPod, iPhone and iPad, was born the same year the BSA introduced Computers merit

 That should give you some idea just how old Computers merit badge is and just how much has changed in the world of technology since then.
 Thanks in part to Ive, computers have shrunk from the size of copy machines to the size of a deck of cards.
 Inputting commands has evolved from complex keystrokes to simple taps on a screen.

-That evolution is why the BSA is replacing the outdated Computers merit badge with a newer model: Digital Technology merit badge, debuting in March 2014.
+That evolution is why the BSA is replacing the outdated Computers merit badge with a newer model: Digital Technology merit badge, debuting in mid-April 2014.

 Here are some details about the discontinuation of Computers, presented in bullet-point form and typed using a standard keyboard:

 - Computers merit badge will be discontinued as of Dec.
-31, 2014, and replaced by Digital Technology merit badge, which debuts in March 2014.
+31, 2014, and replaced by Digital Technology merit badge, which debuts in mid-April 2014.

 - The 2014 Boy Scout Requirements book, available soon, won’t have Computers merit badge requirements in it but will have the requirements for Digital Technology.

 - Scouts have until Dec.
 31, 2014, to begin work on Computers merit badge.